Introduction

 When conducting vulnerability research according to this policy, we consider this research conducted under this policy to be:

-• Authorized in view of any applicable anti-hacking law
+Authorised in view of any applicable anti-hacking law

-• Authorized in view of relevant anti-circumvention laws
+Authorised in view of relevant anti-circumvention laws

-• Lawful, helpful to the overall security of the Internet, and conducted in good faith
+Lawful, helpful to the overall security of the Internet, and conducted in good faith.

 You are expected, as always, to comply with all applicable laws and must not cost any parties including us to suffer losses or damages as a result of your conduct.